For the fallen...

 The School made an effort to keep in touch with servicemen and women from the beginning of WW2, printing their letters in the School Magazine and asking for addresses so that Christmas parcels could be sent to them from the School and the Old Sladians.
 The Spring 1941 issue of the magazine listed 77 Old Boys and 2 Old Girls who were serving.

 Mr H Brooke, who taught Geography and Games, wrote letters regularly to as many serving ex-pupils as he could.
-At the end of the war, through his knowledge, a list was drawn up of 22 known to have lost their lives on active service and 4 have been added since then.
-The Old Sladians collected subscriptions for a War Memorial in 1961 and this took the form of an altar for use in the Hall at Holy Communion services, together with a commemorative plaque.
+At the end of the war, through his knowledge, a list was drawn up of 22 known to have lost their lives on active service and 6 have been added since then.
+The Old Sladians collected subscriptions for a War Memorial in 1961 and this took the form of an altar and reredos for use in the Hall at Holy Communion services (see image below), together with a commemorative plaque and an Altar Book inscribed with the names.

 Paul Dyson (staff 1966-72 and 1979-2005) researched the First World War, for which a new Memorial Board was dedicated in 2010, and has edited the material.